JackPGreen/hazelcast-simulator/README.md

 ## Controlling the Hazelcast Configuration

 You can specify Hazelcast configuration by placing a `hazelcast.xml` (member configuration) or `client-hazelcast.xml` (client configuration) in your working directory
 (the one from which you're executing the `run` script or `coordinator` command).
-Simulator will handle the upload of them and makes sure that the workers are started with them transparently.
+Simulator will handle the upload of them and ensure that the workers are started with them transparently.

 If there's no `hazelcast.xml` or `client-hazelcast.xml` in the working directory, Coordinator uses the default files `${SIMULATOR_HOME}/conf/hazelcast.xml` and `${SIMULATOR_HOME}/conf/client-hazelcast.xml`.